-A GNOME 4 configuration that is close to the upstream design.
+A GNOME 3 configuration that is very close to the upstream design.
 It focuses on interrupting users as little as possible.
 However, starting applications and switching between them works differently from many other desktop operating systems.
 It uses a single panel at the top of the screen.
-This session is started on Wayland.